Deviation Management

 Section titled “Update a deviation’s status”- On the deviation detail page, select Update Status.

-- In the modal, select the new status: Open, Under Review, Approved, or Rejected.
+- In the modal, select the new status: Open, Under Review, Pending Approval, Approved, or Rejected.

 - Optionally enter a resolution description.